hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 3. **Verify Connection**:
    - Run `tailscale status` to see your connection
    - You should see your Tailscale IP (100.x.y.z)
-   - The command will also list other devices in your tailnet
+   - The command will also list other devices in your Tailnet

 ### Android Installation